With the exception of the best Philippine SEO agencies, local SEO practices are, at times, a generation behind what companies abroad are doing.

 This is not always easy to arrange.
 Because many Filipino business owners do not understand SEO, their assigned POCs are not always qualified to determine whether or not the agency is doing a good job.
 Even worse, they may not assign a POC at all.

-Tragically, there is no shortage of unethical SEO agencies out there who are willing to exploit a business owner or POC’s ignorance in SEO.
+Tragically, there is no shortage of unethical SEO agencies out there who are willing to exploit one’s ignorance of SEO.

 If the business is lucky, these agencies will just give it the bare minimum effort, diverting their resources to more attentive clients.
 It’s not unheard of for even sketchier agencies to outright scam their clients by doing literally nothing while they collect fees for running nonexistent campaigns.